 It is textbook knowledge (e.g. Braunmüller 2005) that the Continental Scandinavian languages have been highly affected by contact with (Low) German (even if there is still controversy around some topics, and there are still gaps to fill).
 Similarly, it is well known that North German varieties have been influenced by Danish (but often only to specialists in a rather narrow field; e.g. Bock 1933).
 However, areal approaches to related contact phenomena have been rare, although it is obvious that contact-induced innovations, for example, have areal implications.

 Areal patterns in language structure typically emerge from common inheritance, contact, or chance.
 It is often hard to tell these factors apart.
 The fact that languages are in contact with each other does not imply that everything they have in common is due to contact – if contact languages are genetically related to each other, then shared structures and even shared innovations may as well be a consequence of their common ancestry.
 Similar structures may also evolve independently in geographically adjacent languages (probably in line with general tendencies in language change).
-Conversely, the fact that cross-linguistic similarities in neighbouring languages can have arisen independently of language contact does not imply that it has.
+Conversely, the fact that cross-linguistic similarities in neighbouring languages can have arisen independently of language contact does not imply that this is actually the case.

 - Bock, Karl N. 1933.
 Niederdeutsch auf dänischem Substrat.
 Studien zur Dialektgeographie Südostschleswigs (Deutsche Dialektgeographie 34).
 København: Levin & Munksgaard.

 - Braunmüller, Kurt.
 2005.
 Language contacts in the Late Middle Ages and in Early Modern Times.
 In Oskar Bandle et al (eds.), The Nordic languages.
 An international handbook of the history of the North Germanic languages (Handbooks of Linguistics and Communication Science 22), vol. 2, 1222–1233.
 Berlin: de Gruyter.